faisgit/NEtflix/README.md

 # netflix304
-it is a netflix clone
+it is a netflix login page clone

  Active : https://faisgit.github.io/netflix304/